4 Comerica Park Restaurants

 Here are four places to get your sit down grub on at Comerica:

 Comerica Park Restaurants, #1) The Beer Hall.
-The Beer Hall is on the corner of Montcalm and Brush Street, and it was something of a tucked away secret entrance in the past to avoid main entrance lines.
+The Beer Hall is on the corner of Montcalm and Brush Street, and it was something of a tucked away secret entrance in the past to avoid main entrance lines (you might still be able to try it).
 It has a 70-foot bar and wooden picnic tables, for that baseball festive atmosphere.

 The menu features grilled Angus burgers, Philly cheesesteaks, and pulled pork sandwiches, and there are lots of local and domestic beers on tap, hence the name.